earthlab/NC_RISCC_eco_trans/README.md

 Workflow:
 We use a combination of tools.
-- For long running/batch tasks, we used Python (+ Google Earth Engine (GEE) Python SDK)
+- For long running/batch tasks, we used Python (+ Google Earth Engine (GEE) Python SDK) and R scripts
 - For final visualization tasks, Google Earth Engine was used

 <div align="center">